• Skip to primary navigation

 • Disruptive behaviour/anger management

 If your school does not have an in-school counselling service yet, talk to them or raise it with one of the school Governors.
-Alternatively, I also offer private counselling sessions for children.

 Benefits of an in-school counselling service